technically-php/cascade-container/README.md

 You can also provide a factory function to be used to construct a new service instance every time it is requested.

-It works very similarly to `->resolver()`, but calls the factory function every time.
+It works very similarly to `->deferred()`, but calls the factory function every time.

 - `::factory(string $serviceId, callable $factory): void` &mdash; Bind a service to a factory function to be called every time it is requested.